therealchjones/mffer/docs/USAGE.md

 [Marvel](https://www.marvel.com/) multiverse and has more than 200 characters to collect and modify with dozens of different resources, and enough game modes to make mastering all of them nigh impossible.

-[Marvel Future Fight](http://www.marvelfuturefight.com/) is a mobile (iOS & Android) online role-playing game by [Netmarble](https://company.netmarble.com/).
-It's set in the extended [Marvel](https://www.marvel.com/) multiverse, has more than 200 characters to collect and modify with dozens of different resources, and has enough game modes to make mastering all of them nigh impossible.

-As such, the game has a large amount of data about the characters, resources, stores, game modes and levels, and actions, even before taking into account the variations between individual players.
-Although there is information available from those who have significant experience playing the game, objective quantitative data is rarely documented well and is of uncertain provenance.

 As such, the game has a large amount of data about the characters, resources, stores, game modes and levels, and actions, even before taking into account the